-7.1 The Company had entered into contractual arrangements with some 33 insurance brokers distributing or writing business which bound the Company.
-A significant exercise for my team was the extensive reconciliation of the accounting records of the Company with premium bordereaux, to establish the balance of funds due to the Company from brokers.
-Outstanding premium of £280,855 has been received from brokers.
+7.1 The Company had entered contractual arrangements with some 33 insurance brokers distributing or writing business which bound the Company.
+An extensive reconciliation of the accounting records of the Company in respect of the premium bordereaux, was undertaken to establish the balance of funds due to the Company from brokers.
+Outstanding premium of \pounds 280,855 has been received from brokers.
 No further amounts are considered recoverable.